pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

         - 172.31.200.0
 ```

-The `providerRef` is included in the DNSRecord to allow the MGC dns record controller to load the appropriate provider during reconciliation and create the DNS records in the dns provider service e.g. route 53.
+The `providerRef` is included in the DNSRecord to allow the MGC dns record controller to load the appropriate provider configuration during reconciliation and create the DNS records in the dns provider service e.g. route 53, by default the provider `Kind` is a secret.

 **Example 2.** DNSPolicy using `simple` strategy with external dns provider